smsglobal/smsglobal-node/README.md

 var smsglobal = require('smsglobal')(apiKey, secret);
 ```

-> All method return promise if no callback is given
+> All methods return a promise if no callback is given.

-### To send a sms
+### To send an SMS
 ```js
 var payload = {
     origin: 'from number',